 Melinda’s geometric artworks in muted colours create a three-dimensional aspect.
 They somehow exercise your mind while at the same time have a relaxing effect with their repetitive, rhythmic forms.

 Her limited edition artworks on heavy weight, archival cotton rag stock will likely make your heart skip a beat!
 Featuring pale pinks, rich blues and hints of black, her dot style artworks are beyond dreamy.

-Have you found your latest artwork from this list?
-We’d love to know if you snap up any pieces from these talented artists.
+Did you discover some new Australian abstract artists from our list?
+We’d love to know if you snap up any pieces from these talented artists!